greenfox-velox/velox-syllabus/week-06/README.md

     - HP: 2 * x * d6
     - DP: x/2 * d6
     - SP: x * d6

-#### Battle
-- when a hero enters a tile which is occupied by a monster, a battle forms
-- the character entering the occupied tile is the attacker who starts the battle
- - the attacker strikes on the defender, then the defender strikes and this continues until one of the characters dies
--  after a won battle if the character is a hero, it levels up

 #### Stories

 ##### Tile